 Stormwater conveys bacteria such as E. coli to receiving waters, where contact can be a human health risk.
 Shingle Creek, the Upper Mississippi River, and many other urban and rural streams in Minnesota periodically exceed the state water quality standard for bacteria, and must identify sources and strategies for reducing bacterial loading into those waters.
 In urban areas bacteria sources are diffuse –pet and wildlife waste, sanitary overflows and leakages - and options for reducing loads are limited.

-The Commissions have obtained a federal grant to field-trial three applications of a new promising yet simple technology.
+The Commissions obtained a federal grant to field-trial three applications of a new promising yet simple technology.
 Biochar – a specially engineered type of charcoal –added to iron-enhanced sand filters has been effective in lab experiments at removing bacteria in synthetic stormwater.
-The three field trials arel testing the effectiveness of these filters at treating real-world stormwater runoff.
+The three field trials tested the effectiveness of these filters at treating real-world stormwater runoff.

 See the project overview and results:

 2019 Water Resources Conference Presentation

 KARE11 featured the Commission's filter box in a short video feature about the Biochar project.